 Root Canals: After Treatment

-If you have just had a root canal, you may have a few questions.
-Your procedure was performed using local anesthesia, which will take a few hours to wear off.
-After your anesthesia wears off, be careful as you eat; you might accidentally bite the inside of your cheek.
-We also recommend avoiding hot coffee and other hot beverages.
+You’ve just had a root canal and your procedure was performed using local anesthesia, which takes a few hours to wear off.
+During this period of time, be careful how you chew when eating as you might accidentally bite the inside of your cheek.
+We also recommend

 Your root canaled tooth might be sore for a while.
 Ibuprofen or Aleve will reduce the soreness.
 If you can’t take these medications, take acetaminophen (Tylenol) as directed.
 If your doctor prescribed a pain killer, it might already have Tylenol in it.
 Do not take additional Tylenol if the prescribed medication has Tylenol.
 Taking too much Tylenol is hard on the liver.

-If you were prescribed an antibiotic, be sure and finish the prescriptions unless you have any unexpected reaction to the medication.
+If you are prescribed an antibiotic, be sure and finish the prescription unless you have an unexpected reaction to the medication.
 Contact our office if you experience unusual discomfort, run fever, or have unexpected facial swelling.

 A check-up on your root canaled tooth might be recommended 6-12 months following treatment to make sure your tooth is healing properly.